 I am considered a clay sculpting expert, but I am pretty fanatical about the history of fine china.

-The 'china chat' section is about obscure pottery markings.
-This is where visitors send in their queries and we can all help with the answers.
+The identification section is about obscure pottery markings.
+This is where visitors send in their queries and we can all get together as a community to help with the answers.

 I am interested in the subject, and love to help people by sharing my knowledge.